How to configure a wireless network with Windows 7

 Other computers and devices need to know how to connect to a wireless network.
 Each computer will need settings such as a network name and network security key.
 If you have a computer with Windows Vista, you can easily use the netsh commands to export your wireless settings and transfer those settings to a computer running Windows 7.

-Before we begin we need to create wireless profile on your computer in Windows 7.
+Before you can connect to a wireless network you need to create wireless profile.
 To do so, follow these steps:

 - Click Start, click Control Panel, and then select Networking and Internet.

 - Click the Add button and choose the type of profile you want to create.
 If you are connect two computers (computer-to-computer) together then select the "Create an ad-hoc network profile."
 If you are connecting a computer to a wireless router or an access point, then choose the "Manually create a network profile."
 A screen should appear similar to the following figure.